 IFP MEng Pathways: Course-Based MEng with Specialization in Petroleum Engineering

 Students admitted to IFP MEng Pathways complete a structured curriculum in place of the regular MEng curriculum for the specialization in Petroleum Engineering.
 IFP MEng Pathways students take courses offered by the Schulich School of Engineering concurrently with English language support courses offered by the International Foundations Program, over either ten or twelve months:

-International Foundations Program (IFPX) and International Foundations Program Engineering (IFPE) courses cannot be used for credit towards the degree program.
+International Foundations Program (IFPX) and International Foundations Program Engineering (IFPE) courses cannot be used for credit toward the degree program unless specifically allowed by that program.